intel/llvm/sycl/doc/dev/DockerBKMs.md

 ## Persisting data

-This command will download an image, if it does not exist locally.
-If you've downloaded an image previously, and you want to update it, use `docker pull <image_name>` command.

 ### Persisting data with volumes

 Docker container images are read-only.
 When container is destroyed, all its data